Surrey-AI-Imaging-Limited/Surrey-AI-Imaging-Limited.github.io/README.md

 # Our work

-Super-3D: subpixel-scale 3D reconstruction from Mar remote sensing imagery using deep learning based image super-resolution and monocular height estimation
+**Super-3D: subpixel-scale 3D reconstruction from Mar remote sensing imagery using deep learning based image super-resolution and monocular height estimation.**

 High-resolution digital terrain models (DTMs) play an important role in studying the formation processes involved in generating a modern-day planetary surface such as Mars.
 However, it has been a common understanding that DTMs derived from a particular imaging dataset can only achieve a lower, or at the best, similar effective spatial resolution compared to the input images, due to the various approximations and/or filtering processes introduced by the photogrammetric and/or photoclinometric pipelines.
 With recent successes in deep learning techniques, it is now become feasible to improve the effective resolution of an image using super-resolution restoration (SRR) networks, retrieving pixel-scale topography using single-image DTM estimation (SDE) networks, and subsequently, combine the two techniques to produce subpixel-scale topography from only a single-view input image.
 In this work, we demonstrate with the UCL MARSGAN SRR [1] and the MADNet SDE [2] systems to produce single-input-image-based DTMs at subpixel-scale spatial resolution [3] using the 4 m/pixel ESA Trace Gas Orbiter Colour and Stereo Surface Imaging System (CaSSIS) “PAN” band images and the 25 cm/pixel NASA Mars Reconnaissance Orbiter High Resolution Imaging Science Experiment (HiRISE) “RED” band images.